Sutherland Falls in Blanket Creek Provincial Park

 The trail to Sutherland Falls is surrounded by a mature second-growth forest of Western hemlocks and Western cedar.
 If you come at the right time, you might even luck out and find some thimbleberries to snack on.

 In the fall of 2020, BC Parks and CSISS began ecosystem restoration work in Blanket Creek.
 They’ve been working hard to remove invasive plants and replace them with indigenous trees and shrubs which the local wildlife rely on.
-The project aims to encourage natural habitat regeneration so that future plants are more resilient.

 Wildlife